 Otherwise, please read our article on how to replace your GPU thermal paste to resolve this issue for desktop graphics cards.

 If it needs thermal paste replacement, search YouTube for the corresponding model number of your laptop and replace the thermal paste for both the GPU and CPU.

 If your GPU is overheating for any other reason, replacing the thermal paste still doesn’t hurt to ensure that it’s not the cause.

 Replacing the thermal paste will save you from having to do it later anyway but will also ensure that the heatsink and fan assembly optimally cool your GPU.

 When removing the old thermal paste, use a thermal paste remover to avoid any physical damage.

 8. New GPU driver

 Upgraded drivers can cause a GPU to overheat.
 Older graphics cards are more vulnerable to this problem.

-The latest driver may also be not so much incompatible with your GPU but may have some bugs introduced with the updated driver that affects your specific GPU model.
+The latest driver may not be so incompatible but may have some bugs introduced with the updated driver that affect your specific GPU model.

 How to fix it